 Squirrel Valley Observatory W34

-The Celestron EdgeHD scope (14″ aplanatic schmidt-cassegrain), tracks the sky via the Losmandy G11GT/Gemini 2 system mount.
-This mount is in turn secured to a 12″ steel pier, bolted to an isolated concrete pier/footer.
-This setup minimizes much of the vibrations that are detrimental to long exposure imaging.
+The domed observatory currently utilizes a Celestron EdgeHD 14″ as our primary scope (aplanatic schmidt-cassegrain), which tracks the sky via a Losmandy G11GT/Gemini 2 system mount.
+The mount is in turn secured to a 12″ steel pier, bolted to an isolated concrete pier/footer.
+This setup minimizes vibrations that are detrimental to long exposure imaging.
 An auto-guider system is also used to provide for even longer exposures.
-An Explore Scientific 102mm triplet refractor is also available for field work on a portable Celestron AVX mount.
-The primary and secondary scope can be computer controlled from the observatory and from inside the connected warm room in my home.
+An Explore Scientific 102mm triplet refractor also rides on a “side saddle” next to the Celestron 14.
+The original roll off roof observatory will soon house a stored Explore Scientific CF 127mm triplet refractor on a Losmandy G11/Gemini 2 mount.
+A Celestron EdgeHD 8″ (aplanatic schmidt-cassegrain) and AVX mount is also available for portable field use.
+The primary and secondary scope can be computer controlled from the observatory warm rooms and and from inside my home.

 Additional portable telescopes are stored in the observatory.
 They include a homemade 10″ f5.6 reflecting telescope which is currently in a dobsonian mount configuration (grab and point).
 It is awaiting some upgrades and much needed maintenance.
 The remaining instrument is a small, highly portable Meade ETX 80mm short tube refractor on a Meade goto mount.
 This is used as a grab and go scope for the brightest of objects and is not intended for serious imaging or research.
 There is also a Celestron 3″ “FirstScope tabletop reflector available for hands on public educational purposes.